mediamonks/channels/packages/channels/README.md

 ```

 ## Channels
 Channels are a way of grouping sounds that are played.
-They are completely optional and, depending on the use case, might not be needed at all.
+Despite being in the actual name of this package, they might not be needed at all.

 The reason to create a channel is to easily do things with a group of sounds:
 - change their volume